 3. “I Still Call Australia Home” by Peter Allen

 “I Still Call Australia Home” is a sentimental song about Australian identity and longing for home.
-While not as critical as “Down Under,” it shares themes of national pride and cultural connection.
+While not as critical as “Down Under,” it shares its themes of national pride and cultural connection.